ijimhd/website/content/el/_index.md

 ---

 {{< lead >}}
-Μια συλλογή από οδηγούς και αρχεία για Windows, Linux, Android.
+A collection of guides and downloads for Windows, Linux, Android.
 {{< /lead >}}